kelvi919/Kelvi919/README.md

 In my spare time, I develop programs using Python and its modules as a hobby.
 I am working on a variety of projects, as you can hopefully see in my repositories ;^).
 If you want you can see all of my projects on my github profile and I would appreciate any help you can provide.
-I can be reached via Discord Kelvi919#4698.
+I can be reached via Discord Kelvi919#4698 or the other sozial media linked below.

 ### Stats